Back to Health Topics A-Z Homepage

 What is invasive meningococcal disease?

-What are the symptoms of invasive meningococcal disease?
+What are the symptoms of IMD?

 How soon after infection do symptoms appear?

 The symptoms may occur two (2) to 10 days after exposure, but usually within five (5) days.

 IMD is spread by prolonged close contact with nose or throat discharges from an infected person or carrier.
 Examples of prolonged contact include living in the same household or intimate activities, like kissing and sexual contact.